 Visigistics helps you avoid these risks.
 We work only with proven carriers and give you tools that improve visibility, control, and follow-through.

-You don’t want to move goods in Mexico without a solid cargo insurance policy.
+You don’t want to move goods across the border without a solid cargo insurance policy.
 It’s not just about rules—it’s about real protection.
 Basic carrier insurance isn’t enough to cover theft, damage, or major delays.

 Pros of Cargo Insurance Policy |